As a born and bred Londoner, I absolutely love exploring the city in search of the endless hidden gems and local haunts “the Big Smoke” has to offer.

 ⭐️ Pro tip: If you book the hop-on-hop-off London bus, it includes a ferry service along the Thames.
 Take this to get to Greenwich Park, a great way to combine the touristy and non-touristy parts of London!!

 For an alternative panoramic view of London, head over to Alexandra Palace, or Ally Pally as it’s affectionately known by Londoners.

 In addition to a huge 196-acre park, there’s a whole host of non-touristy things to do at Ally Pally.
-Activities include pitch & putt, a boating lake, GoApe, a skatepark, children’s playground, farmers market, ice skating rink and many different concerts and events.
+Activities include pitch & putt, a boating lake, GoApe, a skatepark, a children’s playground, a farmers market, an ice skating rink and many different concerts and events.

 Check on their website for current events taking place there.

 Contributed by We Dream of Travel.